pchen2145/kubespray/README.md

 ![Kubernetes Logo](https://raw.githubusercontent.com/kubernetes-sigs/kubespray/master/docs/img/kubernetes-logo.png)

 This repository was built upon the original kubespray repo which can be found [here](https://github.com/kubernetes-sigs/kubespray).
-Note that all of the original repository content for deploying onto GCE, Azure, Bare Metal, etc. has been preserved, however I've created this write-up to outline a specific use case for deploying a cluster on AWS and exposing the underlying services to external traffic via ingress.
+Note that all of the original repository content has been preserved, however I've created this repository and write-up to outline a specific use case for deploying a cluster on AWS and exposing the cluster to external traffic via ingress.

 This repository is meant to be cloned and run from a local machine.
 The requirements for the local machine are as follows: